Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 Java 14 introduced POJO records to reduce repetitive standard code in data models.

-In this case, the new record keyword was also used, which automatically adds constructor methods, getters, equals, hashCode and toString.
+In this case, the new keyword record was also used, which automatically adds constructor methods, getters, equals, hashCode, and toString.

 Pattern matching for instanceof

-Version 14 introduced pattern matching to simplify the code.
+Version 14 introduced pattern matching to simplify code.
 Without the new feature, the code would look like this:

 Code - Pattern matching using the instanceof function in Java 14